About

 Programs:

-Sinjar Academy (SA) provides programming in six key areas that we find crucial for the development of Sinjar and the neighboring districts:
+Sinjar Academy provides courses in three key areas that we find crucial for the development of Sinjar and the neighboring districts:

 Strategy:

-SA uses a modern educational method of a hybrid model consisting of two component: virtual instruction and a traditional in-person instruction.
-The virtual element allows SA to hires skillful educators from around the world to teach courses.
-The in-person element, which will be done initially through partnerships with local schools and NGOs, will complement and strengthen our programs through personal interactions.
+Sinjar Academy uses a modern educational method of a hybrid model consisting of two components: virtual instruction and traditional in-person instruction.
+The virtual element allows Sinjar to utilize skillful educators and mentors from around the world to teach courses.
+The in-person element will complement and strengthen our programs through personal interactions.

 Our Education Fits to the Need: